 6.4.1.2.3 Reception of an aggregated MSGin5G message

-Upon receiving an CoAP POST request from an MSGin5G Client on an MSGin5G UE, containing the MSGin5G Service identifier and the "Message Type" with the value "MSG", if a "Number of individual messages" and a "List of individual messages" are included, the MSGin5G Server determines that this message is an aggregated MSGin5G message.
+Upon receiving an CoAP POST request from an MSGin5G Client on an MSGin5G UE, containing the MSGin5G Service identifier and the "Message Type" with the value "MSG", if a "Number of individual messages" and a "List of individual messages" are included, the MSGin5G Server learns that this message is an aggregated MSGin5G message.
 The MSGin5G Server shall handle the whole aggregated MSGin5G message according to procedures specified in clause 6.4.1.2.2.

 6.4.1.2.4 Reception of an MSGin5G delivery status report